 4. Flexible consent banner appearance

-This leads us to the next unique capability of Transcend’s Consent Manager–customizable replay gives you flexibility in how and when you ask users for consent.
+This leads us to the next unique capability of Consent–customizable replay gives you flexibility in how and when you ask users for consent.

 Flexible timing options allow you to “push the banner back”–moving a standard consent banner past the homepage with the added twist of only displaying it on subsequent pageviews.